Today is the 10th, and my Hugo site has been looked wrong. I forgot what I did to it, and it only deployed successfully once.

 + hugo-bin 0.146.1 ← hugo-bin is also installed in your project's package.json

-I recognized the issue: the project was installing a different Hugo version because hugo-bin
+I realized what was happening: the project was installing a different Hugo version because hugo-bin was listed in package.json (probably added by the ChatGPT agent).

 So the solution was: